klangman/CinnamonMagicLamp/README.md

 ## Installation

-At some point I will contribute this to cinnamon-spices so that you can use the "Extensions" tool from the cinnamon setting to get this extension, but for now you will need to following these instructions to install manually:
+For the "Stable" version, use the "Extensions" tool from the cinnamon setting, click the "Download" tab and find "Cinnamon Magic Lamp"

-For the latest development version:
+For the development version you will need to following these instructions to install manually:

 1. Clone the repo (or Download the latest repo by clinking on the green "code" button above then click "Download ZIP")
     ```
     git clone git@github.com:klangman/CinnamonMagicLamp.git